 Lyme Arthritis Symptoms in Children: Knee Swelling and Limping

-Lyme arthritis symptoms in children most commonly include swelling of the knee or other large joints.
-This late manifestation of Lyme disease may appear weeks to months after the initial infection and may occur even when no tick bite or rash was recognized.
+Lyme arthritis symptoms in children most often present as swelling of a single large joint—especially the knee.
+This late manifestation may appear weeks to months after infection and is frequently missed early. :contentReference[oaicite:0]{index=0}

-Because joint swelling may appear long after infection, Lyme arthritis can be mistaken for other joint conditions.
-Recognizing the characteristic pattern helps clinicians and parents consider Lyme disease earlier.
+Because symptoms develop long after the initial infection, Lyme arthritis can be mistaken for other joint conditions.

 For a broader overview, see the Pediatric Lyme Disease guide.